lv10/bestbuyapi/README.rst

 .. image:: https://img.shields.io/badge/version-0.4-blue.svg

 This is a small python wrapper implementation for BestBuy API.
-The Wrapper is not does not cover all the API's from BestBuy yet.
+This implementation does not cover all the APIs from BestBuy yet.
 As of now, it only supports the calls to the Products API and Categories API.
 Locations and Reviews API are in the making.